D

 Literacy

 Many students in Rwanda have limited access to books.
-Statistics show literacy rate in Rwanda was below 70% in 2012.
-We thought we could help them read more by including literatures for long paragraph typing exercises.
+Statistics show the literacy rate in Rwanda was below 70% in 2012.
+We thought we could help them read more by including literature for long-paragraph typing exercises.

 Process